 In a shallow bowl, add the sprinkles.
 Set aside.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, powdered sugar and almond extract.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar and almond extract.
 Mix on low until all ingredients are combined.

 Add the flour and mix until combined.

 On a baking sheet fitted with parchment paper, hand form egg shaped cookies.
 This is really simple, just make a ball and then squeeze each side a little to create a point.
-Each dough ball should be about 1.5” in diameter.
+Each dough ball should be about 1 1/2 inches in diameter.

-Dip each egg shaped dough ball into the sprinkles, and space them at least 1” apart on the baking sheet.
+Dip each egg shaped dough ball into the sprinkles, and space them at least 1 inch apart on the baking sheet.

 Allow cookies to cool before beginning next step.

-In a double boiler, add 283 g.
-(10 oz.) of the white chocolate and melt until it reaches 100 degrees on a chocolate thermometer.
+In a double boiler, add 283 grams (10 ounces) of the white chocolate and melt until it reaches 100 degrees on a chocolate thermometer.
 Remove from heat and add remaining chocolate, stir vigorously until completely melted.
 Allow chocolate to come to 89 degrees.

 Separate the white chocolate into four bowls.